 fixalloc is a SLAB-style allocator that allocates objects of a fixed size. fixalloced objects can be freed, but this memory can only be reused by the same fixalloc pool, so it can only be reused for objects of the same type.

 In general, types that are allocated using any of these should be marked

 Objects that are allocated in unmanaged memory must not contain heap pointers unless the following rules are also obeyed:

-Any pointers from unmanaged memory to the heap must be garbage collection roots.
-More specifically, any pointer must either be accessible through a global variable or be added as an explicit garbage collection root in
+Any pointers from unmanaged memory to the heap must be added as explicit garbage collection roots in

 If the memory is reused, the heap pointers must be zero-initialized before they become visible as GC roots.
 Otherwise, the GC may observe stale heap pointers.
 See “Zero-initialization versus zeroing”.